1cbyc/medical_device_monitor/README.md

-[//]: # (medical_device_monitor)

-[//]: # (web system to monitor the status of medical devices and alert healthcare providers of any malfunctions. live @ medicmonitor.nsisong.com)

-[//]: # ()

 # The Nsisong Medical Device Monitoring and Alert System

 ## Overview

 Welcome to the Nsisong Medical Device Monitoring System.
 This guide will help you navigate the dashboard, understand alerts, and view historical data.
 The Nsisong Medical Device Monitoring and Alert System is designed to monitor the status of medical devices (e.g., heart monitors, infusion pumps) and alert healthcare providers of any malfunctions.
-It includes real-time data collection, analysis, and fault detection, with a user-friendly web interface for monitoring device status.
+It includes real-time data collection, analysis, and fault detection, with a user-friendly web interface for monitoring device status. web system to monitor the status of medical devices and alert healthcare providers of any malfunctions. live @ medicmonitor.nsisong.com)

 ## Dashboard Navigation